 Pure gold has a 24 carat notation: this is the highest karat level for gold, meaning it is 100% pure gold.
 As you can see, the higher the number of carats, the more pure gold the metal comprises.
-There is also a difference in the application of gold.
+There is also a difference in the application of gold, which can be seen in the Gold Rate Today.
 The purity of 24-carat gold makes it softer and more flexible.
 This also makes it less suitable for jewelry and everyday use.

 It is easily scratched and much harder and more expensive to work with compared to 18 karat gold.
 However, 18-carat gold is more popular in jewelry because it mixes with other metals and becomes more durable.
 It is used quite often in fine jewelry and electronics.
 The value of 24-carat gold is calculated by dividing the current spot price of gold by the number of pesos of one cent per ounce and then multiplying this value by the weight of one cent of the product.